 The Children, Young People and Families service aims to:

-1: Support and Information
+1: Support and Information which includes:

 - School / Nursery Visits

 2: Direct Payments – we can provide your child with development, life skills and access to opportunities from 1 hour or more a week funded via their EHCP or social care budget.

 3: Family Sign Language